FunctionalJerk/FunctionalJerk.github.io/projects/Synth.md

-The other is a granular synth, programmed in SuperCollider that's running on a *BeagleBone Black*[^bbb].
+The other is a granular synth, programmed in SuperCollider that's running on a *BeagleBone Black*.
 It takes audio input and - on the press of a button - stores it in a buffer.
 This audio data is then rearranged in adjustable patterns, rates and various other parameters.
 I will upload a detailed build-documentation to GitHub shortly, but here's a list of it's current features: